rafflesargentina/l5-filterable-sortable/README.md

 ### QuerySorters

-Create a class that extends QuerySorters, and define public methods named after each request input data you want to use as a chained query sorter.
-You can employ or even chain any where or conditional clause you wish inside functions, as long as they return a Builder instance.
-Default order direction and default order by key name must be set bhrough $defaultOrder and $defaultOrderByKey protected static properties.
-Optionally you can define order and order by key name, through $order and $orderBy protected static properties.
+Create a class that extends QuerySorters, and define public methods named after each request data you want to use as a chained query sorter.
+You can employ any logic inside functions, as long as they return a Builder instance.
+Default order and default orderBy must be set through $defaultOrder and $defaultOrderBy static properties.
+Optionally you can define order and orderBy keys through $orderKey and $orderByKey static properties.

 Example: